Antisemitism in the Russian Empire: Forced conscription

 Tsar Nicholas I aimed to destroy Jewish life, and his reign is remembered as one of the most painful episodes for European Jewry.
 In 1827, Tsar Nicholas ordered the conscription of all Jewish males into the Imperial Russian Army beginning at age 12.
-In Jewish diasporal communities hailing from the Russian Empire, the 19th century is often recalled as a time where Jews were forced to the front lines of the army and used as "cannon fodder".
+In Jewish diasporal communities hailing from the Russian Empire, the 19th century is often recalled as a time when Jews were forced to the front lines of the army and used as "cannon fodder".
 Jews were forbidden from becoming officers.
 Many of the boys forced into the military were captured by "snatchers" (khapers).
 Jewish agricultural communities in more Southern areas were often exempt as the Russian government liked to encourage agriculturalism among Jews, while other communities that were exempted were often expelled from their towns and villages.

 The Crimean War led to an increased kidnapping of Jewish male children and young men to fight on the front.

 In 1912, a law was passed forbidding even those who were the grandchildren of Jews from being officers, despite the large numbers of Jews and those of Jewish descent in the military.